Access the Code of Practice online

 Corrosion can only happen in the presence of an electrolyte, e.g., water.
 The occurrence of salt (or other contaminants) in the water increases the conductivity of the electrolyte and therefore greatly increases the reaction rate.

-Corrosion can also be the result of direct contact with another metal or substance, or the result of run-off from incompatible surfaces or fall-out of corrosive particles.
+Corrosion can also be the result of direct contact with another metal or substance, the result of run-off from incompatible surfaces or the fall-out of corrosive particles.
 Time of wetness, presence or lack of oxygen, and atmospheric contaminants greatly affect the rate of corrosion.

 Differences in electrical potential on the surface of corroding metal create microscopic cells comprising cathodes and anodes.
 In the case of iron, the positively charged electrons in the anode react with the negatively charged hydroxyl ions in the electrolyte to form iron oxide on the anode.
 Similar reactions occur with other metals.
-Polarisation changes on the surface cause anodic areas to become cathodic and vice versa, so that over time the rate of corrosion is relatively uniform over the surface.
+Polarisation changes on the surface cause anodic areas to become cathodic and vice versa, so over time, the rate of corrosion is relatively uniform over the surface.

 The build-up of debris on a cladding surface will promote corrosion.
-The salts in the debris react with the cladding each time they are wetted, and the deposits themselves impede surface-drying, increasing the time of wetness.
+The salts in the debris react with the cladding each time they are wetted, and the deposits themselves impede surface drying, increasing the time of wetness.